 - Full open API

-- In-built IM and video chat
+- In-built IM and video chat for team communication

 - Includes private and open workspaces

-- File management and sharing
+- Management of files and sharing

 - GoToMeeting integrations